How Identity Thieves Use Your Mail to Profit

 - Eliminate unwanted solicitation.
 Request the removal of your information from marketing lists, a service of the Data & Marketing Association (DMA).

 - Choose to opt-out of any pre-approved credit card offers.
+This can prevent your information from being needlessly printed on additional documents.

 - Your full name